EstebanGZam/sleepy-monitor/README.md

 ## Implementation

 - **Main Classes**:

   - `SleepingMonitorProblem`: Start the simulation.
   - `Student`: Represents a student.
 Student Thread alternates between working and seeking help from the monitor.
 If the monitor is busy, the student waits in the corridor.
 If there are no chairs available, the student leaves.
   - `Monitor`: Represents the monitor.
 The monitor Thread just check if there are students in the queue and if so, it serves them.
 If there are no students, the monitor goes to sleep.
   - `MonitorOffice`: Handle the shared resources.
 It contains the monitor and the corridor chairs.
 It also contains the semaphores to control access to the monitor and the corridor chairs.
 It also contains the queue of students waiting to be served.
 The methods that expose are:
     - `requestHelp(int id)`: A student requests help from the monitor.
-      - `finishHelp()`: The monitor finishes helping a student.
+    - `finishHelp(int id)`: The monitor finishes helping a student.
     - `checkWaitingStudents()`: The monitor checks if there are students waiting to be served.

 - **Technologies**: Java, `Thread` and `Semaphores`.